 Real estate crowdfunding platforms focused on property development projects:

 Brickstarter is the newest platform I joined.
-This Spanish platform launched in 2017 and its only investments are in short-term rental vacation properties.
+This Spanish platform launched in 2017 and its only investments is in short-term rental vacation properties.
 It makes use of big data to analyze the market and find the properties with the most potential on Airbnb, buys and renovates them, and then puts them back on the market for sale.

 Until they’re sold, the properties are listed for rental and investors receive rental dividends from it.
 When the sale is finalized, investors share the sale profits.